NVIDIA/NeMo/docs/source/tts/models.rst

 WaveGlow
 --------

-WaveGlow :cite:`tts-models-prenger2018waveglow` is a Flow-based generative model that generates audio from mel spectrogram.
+WaveGlow :cite:`tts-models-prenger2018waveglow` is a Flow-based generative model that generates audio from mel spectrograms.
 Comprised of several flow steps, WaveGlow learns an invertible mapping from a simple latent space to audio waveforms.

     .. image:: waveglow.png
         :align: center
         :alt: waveglow model

-WaveGlow can be instantiated using :class:`WaveGlowModel<nemo.collections.tts.models.WaveGlowModel>` class.
+WaveGlow can be instantiated using the :class:`WaveGlowModel<nemo.collections.tts.models.WaveGlowModel>` class.

 SqueezeWave